-B. Network density
+3.2 Network density

 The question that arises in deployment of the network is what kind of node density is needed in order to achieve a certain condition with high probability.
 It has been conjectured[13] that many random graph properties exhibit phase transitions - sharp increases in the probability when the density increases beyond a certain point.
 For example, it has been proven that a random network in the plane needs a degree of about 6 in order to have complete connectivity with high probability.
 We expect the degree requirement to be higher in our case, since more than simple connectivity is needed for the orientation propagation to work.
-For a bearing to be propagated, two neighbors that are also neighbors of each other should be present for any given node.
-In figure 6, we can see that when the mean degree of a node increases beyond 9, with a very high probability it will meet the conditions to forward orientation.
-This data is empirically obtained by running our forwarding policy in a network of 1000 nodes with a single landmark and then count the number of nodes which get a bearing to it.
+In figure 7, we can see that when the mean degree of a node increases beyond 9, with a very high probability it will meet the conditions to forward orientation.
+This data is empirically obtained by running our forwarding policy in a network of 1000 nodes with a single landmark and then compute the number of nodes which get a bearing to it.
 Variation of the average degree is achieved by increasing the radio range of the nodes.
 In the case of a sensor network, it is often envisioned that the deployed density is higher than needed to allow for extension in battery life by tuning the duty cycle.
-This means that an initial degree of 9 might be tolerable (50% more nodes have to be deployed), as the normal functioning regime can be later lowered to 6, which has been shown to be the minimum for connectivity [13].
+This means that an initial degree of 9 might be tolerable (50%)more nodes have to be deployed), as the normal functioning regime can be later lowered to 6, which has been shown to be the minimum for connectivity [13].